Configuring HTTPS for your Elastic Beanstalk Environment

 The simplest way to use HTTPS with an Elastic Beanstalk environment is to assign a server certificate to your environment's load balancer.
 When you configure your load balancer to terminate HTTPS, the connection between the client and the load balancer is secure.
 Backend connections between the load balancer and EC2 instances use HTTP, so no additional configuration of the instances is required.

 With AWS Certificate Manager (ACM), you can create a trusted certificate for your domain names for free.
 ACM certificates can only be used with AWS load balancers and CloudFront distributions.
-Check the ACM User Guide to see if ACM is available in your region.

 If you run your application in a single instance environment, or need to secure the connection all the way to the EC2 instances behind the load balancer, you can configure the proxy server that runs on the instance to terminate HTTPS.
 Configuring your instances to terminate HTTPS connections requires the use of configuration files to modify the software running on the instances, and to modify security groups to allow secure connections.